containers/podman/docs/source/markdown/podman-generate-systemd.1.md

 #### **--restart-policy**=*policy*

 Set the systemd restart policy.
 The restart-policy must be one of: "no", "on-success", "on-failure", "on-abnormal", "on-watchdog", "on-abort", or "always".
-The default policy is *on-failure*.
+The default policy is *on-failure* unless the container was created with a custom restart policy.

+Note that generating a unit without `--new` on a container with a custom restart policy can lead to issues on shutdown; systemd will attempt to stop the unit while Podman tries to restart it.
+It is recommended to to create the container without `--restart` and use the `--restart-policy` option instead when generating the unit file.

 #### **--restart-sec**=*time*